James Phang Wah

-James Phang Wah is a convicted felon for perpetuating fraud and criminal breach of trust.
+James Phang Wah is a convicted criminal and former businessman.
 Before his arrest and conviction, he was the founder, director and international president of the now-defunct Empire Group Alliance.

 Early life and education

 Phang grew up at a vegetable farm in Lim Chu Kang, Singapore.
 Phang left school after his O levels and worked at a shipyard.
 He would study at night after work for his A levels and entered National University of Singapore (NUS).
-He graduated from NUS with a degree in economics and statistics.
+He graduated from NUS in 1983 with a degree in economics and statistics.

-Phang studied at and graduated in 1983.

 Career

 Since Phang was 19, he started doing door-to-door sales selling various products..

 After graduation, Phang worked at Shin Min Daily News for six years from 1984 to 1990 as a feature writer.
 He left Shin Min and started multi-level marketing firm Number One Product in 1990, which sold magnetic mattresses.

 In 2003, Phang set up Empire Group Alliance which had a complex network of different businesses which included Sunshine Empire of which he was the advisor.
 Sunshine Empire pursued investors into investing various business projects which are effective Ponzi schemes.